 Appearance can make an impression, but it's personality that usually makes a long-lasting impact.
 I wanted to make use of this principle by reflecting the product's friendly and playful character via the interactions and animations.
 So I created a set of prototypes to capture these traits.

 Throughout the development of the app, I was very conscious of using the right words and tone to inform and guide users.
 This became even more important during the marketing phase.
 One of my challenges was to create a visually condensed value proposition to quickly engage and acquire users.

-After launching the app, we received a tremendous amount of positive user feedback on the Apple App Store with a weekly user growth of 270%.
-We were shortlisted for a Bima award and ranked in the Top 5 Best New Products of the day on Product Hunt.
-The success of the app later led to further funding.
-Overall these milestones really helped to further validate the core value of the product.
+After launching the app, we received a tremendous amount of positive user feedback on the Apple App Store.
+We were also shortlisted for a Bima award and ranked in the Top 5 Best New Products of the day on Product Hunt.
+Our overall performance attracted a number of new investors, which later led to further funding.

 Three-fourths of the project involved QA testing.
 Even after launching, the QA cycle continues to be a key aspect of the product's success; this also ties into a larger iterative feedback system for evolving the product's design and documentation.

-With thousands of international downloads within the first week, Now has already proven to be a big success.
+With thousands of international downloads and a weekly growth of 270%, Now has already proven to be a big success.
 It raised many challenges for myself and the founder, but with a turnaround of just under 7 months, I really feel like we've created something special.
 Some of the key (unmentioned) challenges we faced were related to business strategy, product monetisation, and formulating algorithms.
 Among the many hard and soft skills required, good communication and organisation proved to be invaluable.
 We still have lots of new and exciting ideas to improve the product in future, so stay tuned.
 Download the app and follow Now on Twitter and Instagram.